iflytek/VLE/README.md

 ![qrcode.png](pics/qrcode.jpg)

+## Disclaimer
+This repository's resources are solely intended for academic purposes, and we assume no responsibility for any unforeseen damages or losses that may result from their use.

+This is not an official product by iFLYTEK Co., Ltd.

 ## Issues

 If you have questions, please submit them in a GitHub Issue.

 - Before submitting an issue, please check whether the FAQ can solve the problem, and it is recommended to check whether the previous issue can solve your problem.